Rubber Molding Parts

 Cost of Custom Rubber Molded Parts

-For effective custom rubber molding, selecting the appropriate building material is of the utmost importance.
+For effective custom rubber molding, selecting the appropriate rubber material is of the utmost importance.
 The elastomer selection process might be complicated, but our staff has the expertise to guide clients in making the best choice.
 The cost of the custom rubber molded parts varies; you need to gauge it as per your requirements and needs.

 Rubber Injection Molding

 In the mid-1960s, a method initially utilized for the injection molding of plastics was adapted for rubber.
-Unlike plastic injection molding, which requires lower pressure per square inch of cavity surface and temperature, rubber injection molding involves heating the rubber and applying greater pressure.
-Thanks to advancements in technology, injection molding has evolved into a highly effective method for producing molded rubber items.
-With this method, a completed product of superior quality can be achieved, even when using higher temperatures and greater pressure.
-The process of material preparation is the first step in injection molding as well as injection molding with injection transfer.
+Unlike plastic injection molding, which requires lower pressure per square inch of cavity surface and temperature, rubber injection moluding process involves heating the rubber and applying greater pressure.
+Thanks to advancements in technology, rubber injection moulding has evolved into a highly effective method for producing molded rubber items.

 Advantages of Rubber Injection Molding